 - Women who need to use donor eggs or go through surrogacy treatment.

-The Actual Process of Test Tube Baby Treatment
+Now, let’s discuss, The Actual Process of Test Tube Baby Treatment

 Step 1: Egg production stimulated by hormonal therapy